Skye-XD/desktop-icons-ng/README.md

 - [x] When files are dropped on the Dock, now a check is done to make sure the application in the Dock can actually open the file prior to launching it.
 If it is uable to open the files, an error message is shown.

+- [x] When files are dropped on a .desktop file on the Desktop, a check is done prior to launching the app to make sure the app can open the dropped file, similar to above and an error shown if it does not open files of this type.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.